bit-soul/brc-soul/README.md

 * "ca-addr" and "vcid", together, they ensured the uniqueness of the CV.
 * "vc-name" in the "tick" filed, shouldn't use '!', this is used as reserved character, to allow expanding the protocol
 * "sign" message field should be Sorted alphabetically, then serialized, and remove formatting whitespace.
-* "xuri" is optional extended attribute, may be stored in ipfs, http, ordi and so on.
+* "xuri" is optional extended attribute, may be stored in ipfs, http, ordi and so on, default is ordi.